lubiah/kudadamold/src/routes/blog/_blog/website-source-code-mobile/index.md

 category: Tips and Tricks
 excerpt: On desktop browsers, we simple just right-click and click on "view page source" from the context menu but there's no option like this on mobile devices.
 So then, how do we view the source code on a mobile device?
 keywords:
+  - how to get source code of a website
+  - view source code in chrome mobile
   - source code
   - website source code
   - mobile